There are many options for cooking systems when backpacking.

 - I like my hot meals: Not going to argue that point.
 If you like your hot meal at the end of the day, that’s great.
 Again, not arguing if going stove-less is the best option (as that is silly), but rather pointing out another option that may work for you

 - You can’t discount the psychological benefit of a hot meal or drink on a cold day at times: No I can’t.
 Which is why I say going stoveless is an option and not the final answer.
 Just another tool in the outdoor person’s kit to use.
 I would not want to go stove-less all the time .
-During shoulder season. a hot drink, a good meal, and a small campfire can be wonderful while taking in the fine, chill air of Autumn.
+During shoulder season. a hot drink, a good meal, and good company can be wonderful while taking in the fine, chill air of Autumn.
 During drought conditions in the middle of summer?
 I’ll leave the stove at home.

 Note going stoveless is not an either/or proposition.
 Sometimes I’ll do a cold breakfast so I can “get up and go“, but will do a hot meal at night especially when there are limited daylight hours.
 Again, going stoveless is just another tool in the experienced backpackers’ kit.